 Coriander powder-2 table spoon.

 Oil for frying separately.

 First deep fry the alu and kathal till they are golden brown.
-I used canned kathal so I didn’t boil them but if you are using fresh ones please boil them till they are little soft.
-You need to be careful here because we don’t want mushy kathal.
+I used canned kathal so I didn't boil them but if you are using fresh ones please boil them till they are a little soft.
+It would help if you were careful here because we don't want mushy kathal.